 Nurse Quality

-To go along with its strong overall grade, we awarded this nursing home a grade of A for our nursing grade.
-We assessed the licensure of nurses employed by the nursing home, as well as the quantity of hours those nurses worked with patients, in calculating our rating in this category.
-This nursing home averages 0 hours of nursing care per resident per day.
-Lastly, we also looked at some nursing quality-based metrics in determining our nursing grades.
-This place performed very well when it comes to avoiding major falls and pressure ulcers.
+To pair with its excellent overall grade, we awarded this facility an A for its nursing grade.
+Our nursing score looks at the facility's level of nurse staffing.
+We factor in both the levels of licensure of the nurses as well as the quantity of hours spent with patients.
+This particular nursing home provided 0.4 hours of nursing care per resident per day.
+Finally, we also assessed some nursing quality-based metrics in determining our nursing grades.
+This place performed very well in terms of minimizing its residents' major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Does this page answer your questions about Hale Malamalama?